 How to deal

-First, Ryan remind collegiettes that just because a guy opens a door for you a couple times doesn’t mean he’s looking for the downfall of the feminist movement.
+First, Ryan reminds collegiettes that just because a guy opens a door for you a couple times doesn’t mean he’s looking for the downfall of the feminist movement.
 “Opening doors for people is generally considered a nice thing to do in our society, so it may not even be a gender issue,” she says.
 “However, if you notice that your partner is insisting that he open doors for you all the time, it might be time to let him know that you can do the same for him, or you can just open your own doors yourself!”

 Still want to split door-opening responsibilities?
 Lucy*, a junior at New York University, recommends trying to open the door for a guy as much as he opens it for you.
 “When I started dating my boyfriend, it almost became a little inside joke that I would open the door for him,” she says.
-“But eventually, I was able to tell him I did it because I believed in gender equality in dating, even with small things like opening door for one another.”
+“But eventually, I was able to tell him I did it because I believed in gender equality in dating, even with small things like opening doors for one another.”

 Scenario #3: He expects you to text him 24/7.